mlauss2/sandec/README.md

 with a simple SDL2-based player application to demonstrate library use.

-Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig and some of Full Throttle.
+Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig and Full Throttle.
 Will expand with new features as I see fit.

 # What works: